TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/GitSetup/Index.rst

    git clone git://git.typo3.org/Packages/TYPO3.CMS.git .
    composer install

-If you rather like to work with your favourite GIT GUI, we compiled a list of the ones used throughout the core team here.
+If you rather like to work with your favorite Git GUI, we compiled a list of the ones used throughout the core team here.

-* Sourcetree on Windows
+* :ref:`SourceTree on Windows<windows-clonewithsourcetree>`
-* Sourcetree on OSX
+* SourceTree on OSX
-* :ref:`GIT Tower on OSX<gittower-osx>`
+* :ref:`Git Tower on OSX<gittower-osx>`

 Add your TYPO3.org account to the git repository
 ================================================

-You need to instruct GIT to work with your name and email address.
-Make sure the e-mail address is the one you used when :ref:`setting up your TYPO3 account<TYPO3Account>`.
+You need to instruct git to work with your name and email address.
+Make sure the email address is the one you used when :ref:`setting up your TYPO3 account<TYPO3Account>`.

 .. code-block:: bash